Should You Really Be Buying Vitamin C?

 Be careful where you get your vitamin C, though.
 It's one of the most popular vitamins in production and, like this article states, many of the companies out there are now adding fillers and non-active ingredients to make a fast buck.

-The brand I trust (until we develop our own lower-cost version) is NOW Vitamins.
+The brand I trust (until we develop our own lower-cost version) is Sovereign Laboratories.

 Their vitamins have the highest quality and are available for a great price too.

-To get the best bang for your buck on a supplement you know you need, click here or on the image below.
+To get the best bang for your buck on a supplement you know you need, click here.